meteorologytoday/SMARTSLAB/notes/01-progress.md

 # 2018-08-20
 - Try to transplant the code onto GreenPlanet but still failed.
 Keep trying.
-- Done for the case 1 and 2.
+- Done for the case 1 and 2 and their plottings.
 For h and Q exist with constant spatial structure, there is unreasonable large uncertainty.
 For h only with constant spatial strueture, the uncertainty only exists near high latitude coastal regions but h can be negative in a lot of places which is not reasonable.

 # 2018-08-16